Heidenhain TNC Connectivity

 For iTNC 530 / TNC 530:

-- Press MOD again → Machine parameters / Diagnosis (menu wording varies)
+Press MOD again → navigate to Machine parameters / Diagnosis (menu wording varies by software version)

 For TNC 640 / TNC 730: